 Listening to Your Body

-Another useful strategy is to listen to your body.
+Another helpful strategy is to listen to your body.
 Paying attention to your feelings can provide valuable insight into whether you’re in ketosis.

 Increased energy, reduced appetite, and improved mental clarity are all signs that your body is in ketosis.